henrikeskisikkila/typescript-nodejs/README.md

 Install the latest version of [Node.js](https://nodejs.org/en) and npm.

-Make a folder for your project
+Make a folder for your project.

 ```bash
 mkdir project
 ```

-Go into a created forlder
+Open the project folder

 ```bash
 cd project